cu-cit-cloud-team/cloud-utils-dockerized/README.md

       -v $HOME/.aws-login:/root/.aws-login \
       -v $PWD:/mounted-home \
       -w /mounted-home \
-      mikesprague/awscli-utils"
+      mikesprague/cloud-utils"
   ```

-- :point_up: The above snippet will make the command `awscli-utils` available in your shell and start the container in whatever directory you run the `awscli-utils` command
+- :point_up: The above snippet will make the command `cloud-utils` available in your shell and start the container in whatever directory you run the `cloud-utils` command